robweber/trash-panda/README.md

 The monitor file is where the configuration is set for services, device type, and host definitions which are loaded when the program starts.
 This config is done using YAML.
 The sections below are all needed but can be separated into their own files for ease of readability.
 Look at the example file `install/monitor_example.yaml` for a full example.
 Errors in syntax will be flagged on startup.

+* config - items that control the overall configuration of the monitor service
 * services - an array of service definitions that can be included in device types or individual hosts
 * types - definitions for specific device types and required configuration variables needed.
 * hosts - a list of the actual hosts to be monitored on the network.
 Each one must inherit a device type but can add their own service checks.

 Example file where these are imported from separate files:
 ```
+config: !include conf/config.yaml
 services: !include conf/services.yaml
 types: !include conf/types.yaml
 hosts: !include conf/hosts.yaml